senithkay/vscode-extensions-public/workspaces/choreo-extension/README.md

 6. In the Choreo Console, click **COMPONENT +** and repeat the steps above to create another component.

-7. Right click on the added components to load the **Context** menu of them, and click the **Use Internal/External APIs** links to mark the interactions between them.
+7. Right-click on the added components to load the **Context** menu of them, and click the **Use Internal/External APIs** links to mark the interactions between them.

 ![Architecture Diagram](docs/choreo-extension/images/component-creation.gif)